Nicolasnull/CSU_PowerPoint/README.md

   single lines of input)
 - The remaining slides are the lesson
 - The user will loop through as many lesson slides as needed
-- I have coded 3 different options: Bible passages, Header slide and Bullet point slide
+- There are three options: Bible passages, Header slide and Bullet point slide
 - Bible passages will ask the user for the book, chapter, beginning verse and ending verse As of right now, the program can do 1 chapter at a time, but you can easily just have back to back bible passages with multiple chapters it will just have to be inputted one at a time.